Final Results Reveal 191 Countries United for World Cleanup Day 2024

 With support from UN-Habitat and recent recognition as a UN-Habitat Competence partner, Let’s Do It World is set to continue advancing sustainable waste management and environmental education worldwide.
 For the millions who joined World Cleanup Day in 2024, the commitment to a cleaner, healthier planet is something that will stay with them far beyond a single day.

-Let’s Do It World NGO is an accredited member of the UN Environment Programme (UNEP), and the UN Environment Assembly (UNEA).
+Let’s Do It World NGO is an accredited observer of the UN Environment Assembly (UNEA) of the UN Environment Programme (UNEP).
 In July 2023, the UN Sustainable Development Goals Group acknowledged Let’s Do It World with its Mobilisation Award for organising World Cleanup Day.
 In 2023, the United Nations added Let's Do It World's flagship annual event World Cleanup Day to the UN Calendar of International Days and Weeks.

 For more information, contact: